redfire359/SecureChatRoom/README.md

-# Simple Chat Messaging Server/Client written in C++
+# Secure Chat Messaging Server/Client written in C++

 This was created in linux and then cross compiled to run on windows.
+It is a chat server program secured with OpenSSL and written in C++.

 Build steps are as follows:

 1. Install mingw